-While you are in hospital, we have a system to allow you to use the medicines you bring in from home on the wards/units (known as patients own drugs – POD).
+While you are in hospital, we have a system to allow you to use the medicines you bring in from home on the wards/units (known as patients own drugs – PODs).

-On admission please bring with you all of your medicines you have at home.
-If you couldn’t or forgot we can ask a relative/carer to bring them in to hospital for you.
+On admission please remember to bring with you all of your medicines you have at home.
+If you couldn’t or forgot we can ask a relative/carer to bring them in to hospital for you, with your permission

 Some of the benefits of bringing your medicines into hospital are: